Vidyayevo

 Vidyayevo (Видя́ево) is a closed rural inhabited locality in Murmansk Oblast, Russia.
 Despite having a rural status, it is municipally incorporated as Vidyayevo Urban Okrug, as such status is the only one allowed by the federal law for closed inhabited localities.
 Population: 6,307 (2002 Census).

 It is mostly known for the naval bases located in the Ara and Ura Bays.
 The locality itself is situated on the eastern side of the Ura Bay.
+One of the principal bases of the Northern Fleet of the Russian Navy is located here.

 History

 It was founded in 1958 as Uritsa (Урица), after the river flowing from Pityevoye Lake into the bay and providing drinking water for the settlement.
 Most likely, the name Uritsa is a Russian diminutive of Ura, which is a native Saami (Lappi) name for the bay and for a larger river Ura also feeding into the Ura Bay several kilometers away from Vidyayevo.
 Uritsa was renamed Vidyayevo in 1964 in honor of the World War II submarine commander Fyodor Vidyayev who perished in the Barents Sea in course of the military mission of the submarine ShcH-402 under his command.